supabase/pg_graphql/docs/api.md

 #### Aggregates

-Aggregate functions are available on the collection's `aggregate` field.
+Aggregate functions are available on the collection's `aggregate` field when enabled via [comment directive](configuration.md#aggregate).
 These allow you to perform calculations on the collection of records that match your filter criteria.

 The supported aggregate operations are: